Y1 W7T2 2020

 We put seeds in the ground.

-Which new word goes with each of these sentences?
-Say the sentence again adding the new word.
+new word goes with each of these sentences?
+Say the sentence again adding the

 He had to use something for his ears to block the noise.